-By Dr. Dennis P. Smith – During the more than 40 years that we have been in business, I must confess that we have hatched and raised several duck breeds.
+By Dr. Dennis P. Smith – We have hatched and raised several duck breeds.
 However, absolutely none can compare with the uniqueness, the adaptability, the pure pleasure, and the usefulness of the Muscovy duck.
 Because many people think that this is a “strange” poultry specimen, I would like to set the record straight.
 Native to South America, their original name was “Musco duck” because they ate so many mosquitos.
 The Russian Muscovites were one of the first to import them to their country.
 Being very hardy, Muscovies are still roaming wild in the South American jungles today.
 Even here in North America, several states, such as Florida and Georgia, have wild Muscovies.
 These “wild” Muscovies are responsible for eating literally millions of pests every year.
 Were it not for them, these states would undoubtedly have more millions of “pests” that like to dine on people.

 Many individuals believe that Muscovies are more of a goose than a duck.
 For instance, they do not quack.
 Many people like this trait since they are “quiet” ducks.
 The males make a “hissing” sound while the females make a sound known as a “pip.”
 This “pip” is a very exotic sounding call.
 It is somewhat similar to a flute quickly alternating between the notes F and G. Also, their eggs take longer to hatch than other duck eggs — 35 days.
 Unlike all other breeds of ducks, Muscovies did not originate from the wild Mallard.

 Mature drakes (males) will weigh anywhere from 12 to 15 pounds, while the females (ducks) actually weigh from 8 to 10 pounds.
 The females are much smaller than the males.
 Both sexes have what is known as a “caruncle” on their head.